anaclumos/extracranial/README.md

 # cho.sh

-- Traveling the web, in search of the source of truth
+- traveling the www, in search of the truth

 ## TODO